manuelroemer/Files/README.md

 In addition, it backports several APIs which have been added to newer .NET SDKs like the `System.IO.Path.Join(...)` method.

+✨ **Extensively Documented**:<br/>
+Incredible effort has been put into documenting the library's members.
+You **will not find** a single public class/property/method/etc. which is **not documented via XML comments**.
+This includes parameters, return types, and, most importantly, possible exceptions.

 ## The Files Core API